Neural Spectral Bias and Conformal Correlators I: Introduction and Applications: Spectral bias in neural network optimisation

 \subsection{Implicit regularisation: RKHS norm minimisation}

 Beyond governing convergence rates, the NTK framework reveals an implicit regularisation mechanism.
-Among all functions that are consistent with the imposed constraints (in our case, the crossing equation evaluated on the training grid, together with the anchor), gradient descent converges (in the lazy-training regime) to the function of minimal RKHS norm $\|f\|_{\HH_{\Theta^*}}$ associated with the frozen kernel $\Theta^*$ \cite{bietti2019inductive} (see also \cite{gunasekar2018characterizing,arora2019fine} for the general minimum-norm implicit bias of gradient descent in over-parametrised models).
+Among all functions that are consistent with the imposed constraints (in our case, the crossing equation evaluated on the training grid, together with the anchor), gradient descent converges (in the lazy-training regime, where the weights and biases evolve slowly) to the function of minimal RKHS norm $\|f\|_{\HH_{\Theta^*}}$ associated with the frozen kernel $\Theta^*$ \cite{bietti2019inductive} (see also \cite{gunasekar2018characterizing,arora2019fine} for the general minimum-norm implicit bias of gradient descent in over-parametrised models).
 Explicitly, the RKHS norm reads

 where $\hat f_k=\langle f,\phi_k\rangle$ are the projections onto the eigenbasis.
 Because $\lambda_k$ decays for large $k$, high-frequency components are penalised with increasing severity.
 The minimum-norm interpolant is therefore the smoothest function (in the RKHS sense) that satisfies the constraints.